billynew/CMSC498J/index.md

 ---

 ## Who Should Take This Course
-- Senior undergraduates in **Computer Science, Robotics, AI, or related fields**.
 - Students eager to combine **technical rigor with creativity and design**.
 - Those excited to explore how robots can be **useful, expressive, or even provocative**, and how people respond to them.